vtexdocs/dev-portal-content/docs/guides/Pricing/contextual-price-per-seller.md

 ]
 ```

-If the request is successful (**status 200 OK**), the endpoint will return an array with the ID of one or more audiences associated with the provided email, which will be used in the following steps to configure the pricing table.

-> ℹ️ Any change to the *payload* will generate a new UUID, representing an audience created based on the updated content of the *payload*.
+> ℹ️ Any change to the payload will generate a new UUID, representing an audience created based on the updated content of the payload.

 ## Configuring price tables